-For academic assistance, turn to an in-home private tutor who is able to find the missing building blocks in your child’s knowledge and fill these so they have a great foundation to build on.
+For academic assistance, turn to an in-home and online private tutor who is able to find the missing building blocks in your child’s knowledge and fill these so they have a great foundation to build on.

 Ensure that your one-to-one tutor also teaches executive skills; those vital organizational and study skills that give your child the tools they